• Redesigning Connections’ Onboarding experience

 The Problems

-Through stakeholder alignment sessions, they’ve identified three core problems contributing to user abandonment:
+Through stakeholder alignment sessions, they’ve identified three core issue that contributes to user abandonment:

-There is no guidance or informational indicator that shows people what makes Connections' useful.
+There is no informational section that shows people what makes Connections' useful.
 E.g. There is not indicator that shows there is a strong supportive community.

-Individuals do not know what available tools they have access to.
-Some individuals were unaware of the different type of surveys, and group messaging we have in Connections’
+Continuing with the cluttered appearance, there was no guidance to show what features patients have.
+They were unaware of the different type of surveys, and group messaging we have in Connections’

 Design Opportunity